maulikfojdar/multiuserblog/README.md

 This is a simple blog that enables users to register and add articles.
 Registered users can comment on users' posts and edit/delete their own posts.

-The public url for this blog can be found at: https://multiuserblog-app.appspot.com

 # Local installation

 Clone this repo to your desktop, go to its root directory and run: